nakib/thirdorder-fork/README.md

 2) a template input file for the supercell calculations.
 The template file is a normal QE input file with some wildcards

-The following input file InAs.in describes the relaxed geometry of the primitive unit cell of InAs, a III-V semiconductor with a zincblende structure
+The following input file GaAs.in describes the relaxed geometry of the primitive unit cell of GaAs, a III-V semiconductor with a zincblende structure

 ```
 &CONTROL
  calculation='scf',
- prefix='inas',
+ prefix='gaas',
  restart_mode='from_scratch',
  tstress = .true.,
  tprnfor = .true.,